 Want a way to prepare yourself to handle any situation you might encounter, without resorting to violence or even losing your cool?
 Here’s another simulator process, like the one we discussed Step 4.
 This time, however, you will be anticipating possible situations that might cause your emotional control to fail rather than rewriting endings to conflicts that already happened.

 Imagine your partner saying or doing each of the following things.
-Add to the list anything she’s said or done in the past that triggered you.
+Add to the list anything he or she has said or done in the past that triggered you.
 Picture each situation vividly.
 Feel the hurt of her words or actions.
 Notice your body reacting to this imagined trigger.
 Now imagine yourself responding to each in a cool, collected and constructive way – one that does not involve violence or damage the relationship any further.

 The emotions you feel in real life are much stronger than what you can create with your imagination.
 However, this exercise will still help you develop more self-control when you need it.
 Over time and with practice, you’ll notice that words or situations lose some of their sting and do not create the same physical response.
 This is a great indicator that you are making progress toward becoming less reactionary and more responsive.